PlotGuru/PGMappingKit/README.md

 ## Example

-Assuming you have the Core Data model shown in the image below.
+Assuming you have the Core Data model shown in the image below:

 ![](https://cloud.githubusercontent.com/assets/3337361/12500157/6a3871ca-c065-11e5-9469-4fa5c62b6925.png)

-Assuming you have the following JSON that can be retrieved from `www.example.com/user`.
+Assuming you have the following JSON that can be retrieved from `www.example.com/user`:

 ```json
 [